 Where the school receives more applications for places than there are places available, waiting lists will operate.

 Waiting lists for all year groups will be maintained until the end of each Admission Year (i.e. Admissions Year 2017-2018 runs for all Admissions between 1 September 2017 and 31 August 2018 and Admissions Year 20182019 runs for all Admissions between 1 September 2018 and 31 August 2019).

 Parents wishing their child to remain on a waiting list beyond the end of an Admissions Year will need to put their request in writing to the school during the Summer Term of an Admission Year.

 New applications for places (including applications by parents for children who have previously been on the waiting list but who did not advise the school in time that they wished to remain on the waiting list) can also be made and will be added to the waiting list in the same way (with a Supplementary Information Form being required for the faith based places waiting list).
-New applications must also apply via Common Application form for the London Borough of Barnet maintained schools.
+New applicants for in-year admissions must also apply via.

 Parents can withdraw their child from the waiting list at any time.

 Children’s position on the waiting list will be determined solely in accordance with the oversubscription criteria set out above.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria with their place on the waiting list being calculated at the date when the vacancy needs to be filled.